Lithium876/ConTroll_Remote_Access_Trojan/README.md

 4. pyinstaller

 # Usage

+1.Install requirements.txt

-1. Set ip_address.
+2. Set ip_address.
 The ip_address is taken from the server's network

-2. Use pyinstaller to build the client binary
+3. Use pyinstaller to build the client binary
 ```
 python pyinstaller.py --onefile --windowed --icon=icon.ico client.pyw
 ```

-3. Run the server
+4. Run the server
 ```
 python server.py
 ```

-4. Wait for the client to connect
+5. Wait for the client to connect

 # ToDo